ronanociosoig/inTune/README.md

 Running all the unit tests will fail.
 Running them separately works.

+The player does not behave correctly when running in the simulator.
+Tapping pause does not always pause the current song.
+It works perfectly on the device.

 ## Improvements

 On selecting a song to play there is an initial lag before it plays.
 Although it does show the loading progress icon in the status bar, this is not very prominent.
 It would be better to display a larger spinner to make the process clearer.